The Barracks, Tocal (Paterson, NSW)

 The Property:

 Situated on one of Australia's oldest working farms, The Barracks provides boutique accommodation on a unique heritage site.
 Four two-storey suites, originally built 150 years ago to house convicts, have been beautifully restored to elegant comfort.
 Each air-conditioned suite allows guests to enjoy views of sweeping hillsides and colonial buildings.
 At the push of a button, a restored fireplace warms the sitting room on cool evenings.
-A complimentary gourmet breakfast hamper consists of a variety of wholesome local foods and is delivered to the suite.
+A complimentary breakfast package consisting of a variety of wholesome local foods is included in your stay and placed in your room for you to enjoy at your own leisure.
 Located just minutes from the historic township of Paterson, The Barracks is the perfect location for those wishing to relax in a tranquil setting.

 About your local community: